lbl-srg/obc/specification/source/cdl.rst

 * 18.8 Annotations for Version Handling

-[For CDL, annotations are primarily used to graphically visualize block layouts, graphically visualize input and output signal connections, and declare vendor annotation (Sec.
+[For CDL, annotations are primarily used to graphically visualize block layouts, graphically visualize input and output signal connections, and to declare vendor annotations (Sec.
 18.1 in Modelica 3.3 Specification).]

 .. _sec_com_blo: